yukunchen113/advent/README.md

 	- `python -m advent`, which will run through all the `Solution`s in the latest day.
 	- `python -m advent --day X` where `X` is a int for the AOC day.
 		- if the day currently exists, it will run through all the `Solution`s in that day
+- running a day will run through your solutions and will pull your puzzle input after the question is released, if not done before.

 ## Creating Solutions
 - `Solution`s are any function that have the `advent.mark.solution` decorator.